 You’ve probably noticed that there’s a pretty big gap between wanting to work out and actually starting to work out.

-The problem is that, while the reasons why to start working out are pretty obvious—who doesn’t want more strength, bigger muscles and a longer, healthier life?—figuring out how to start working out for men who aren’t that familiar with fitness can be deceptively tricky.
+Whether you want to hit the gym or get fit by stocking up on at-home workout equipment, the problem is that, while the reasons why you should start working out are pretty obvious—who doesn’t want more strength, bigger muscles and a longer, healthier life?—figuring out how to start working out for men who aren’t that familiar with fitness can be deceptively tricky.

 How do you make time in a busy week to workout regularly?
 How do you find a workout plan that suits your goals (not to mention your schedule)?
 How do you keep yourself from bailing after the first one or two workouts, and stick with it until you get results?